Glaucine

-Glaucine (also known as 1,2,9,10-tetramethoxyaporphine, bromcholitin, glauvent, tusidil, and tussiglaucin) is an aporphine alkaloid found in several different plant species in the family Papaveraceae, such as Glaucium flavum, Glaucium oxylobum, and Corydalis yanhusuo, and in other plants such as Croton lechleri in the family Euphorbiaceae.
+Glaucine, also known as 1,2,9,10-tetramethoxyaporphine and sold under the brand names Glauvent and Tusidil among others, is an aporphine alkaloid, antitussive (cough suppressant), and hallucinogen.
+It is found in several different plant species in the family Papaveraceae, such as Glaucium flavum, Glaucium oxylobum, and Corydalis yanhusuo, and in other plants such as Croton lechleri in the family Euphorbiaceae.
+Glaucine was first described following isolation from Glaucium flavum in 1839 and its chemical structure became known in 1911.